pingcap/docs-cn/v1.0/op-guide/recommendation.md

 > **Note**:
 >
 > - For Oracle Enterprise Linux, TiDB supports the Red Hat Compatible Kernel (RHCK) and does not support the Unbreakable Enterprise Kernel provided by Oracle Enterprise Linux.
-> - The support for the Linux operating systems above include the deployment and operation in physical servers as well as in major virtualized environments like VMware, KVM and XEM.
+> - The support for the Linux operating systems above include the deployment and operation in physical servers as well as in major virtualized environments like VMware, KVM and XEN.

 ## Server requirements